mriviere-company/progi-test/README.md

 - Better UI
 - Add translation for later can be able to switch fr/en
 - Store every fees in database so we can easily change them
+- Store request for Vehicule and Bid in database

 # To test in Prod :
 https://progi.areauniverse.fr/bid-calculation